pkuwwt/pkuwwt.github.io/programming/_posts/2014-08-03-java-usage.md

 {% endhighlight %}
 Paths or `jar` file specified by `-cp` option can be used as either runtime searching path or compile-time searching path, so you can use it in `javac` command.

+By the way, if there is a main class in location `dir/Test.class`, you can execute it with
+{% highlight bash %}
+java -cp dir Test
+{% endhighlight %}
+If you declare `package dir` in `src/Test.java`, you can also execute it by
+{% highlight bash %}
+java dir.Test
+{% endhighlight %}

 If you want to increase size of JVM heap space, you can use `-Xmx` option.
 And `-Xss` option corresponds to JVM stack size.
 All these options can be found by `java -h`.
 An example is
 {% highlight bash %}
 java -Xmx1g -Xss4m Test